sahadipanjan6/Programs-in-C/README.md

 5. Given three points (x1,y1), (x2,y2) and (x3,y3) respectively, write a C program to check if all the three points fall on one straight line or not.

+6. Write a C program to check whether a given number is Odd or Even.